 About Robert Moore

-Robert Moore is an award-winning TV journalist who was ITN’s Moscow correspondent during the collapse of the Soviet Union, and subsequently served as their Middle East correspondent.
-Since 1997, he has been their foreign affairs editor, covering a wide range… More about Robert Moore
+Robert Moore is an award-winning TV journalist who was ITN’s Moscow correspondent during the collapse of the Soviet Union, and subsequently served as their Middle East correspondent, then as their foreign affairs editor, covering a wide range of international stories,… More about Robert Moore

 Ebook | $11.99